PombertLab/SYNY/README.md

 The contents of the subdirectories are:
 - ALIGNMENTS:
+  - PAF: pairwise genome alignments in the corresponding format (minimap2/MashMap3)
-	- MAF, PAF and ALN: pairwise genome alignments in the corresponding formats
+  - MAF, ALN: pairwise genome alignments in the corresponding formats (minimap2)
-	- METRICS:
+  - METRICS (minimap2):
       - Alignment length vs. similarity scatter plots (in PNG format)
       - Alignment metrics summaries (in plain TXT format)
 - CLUSTERS: